poletaevvlad/Hedgehog/THEMES.md

 # Built-in themes

-Hedgehog comes with a set of built in themes which are listed bellow.
+Hedgehog comes with a set of built-in themes which are listed below.
 You may activate a theme by issuing the command `theme load <name>`.
-Note, that in order for the selected theme to persis across restart, you need to update your `rc` file.
+Note, that for the selected theme to persist across restarts, you need to update your rc file.
 You can refer to
 [the manual](https://poletaevvlad.github.io/hedgehog/hedgehog.1.html) for more details on theming.